Favodar/Self-Learning-Cars-2D/README.md

 <img src="Pictures/rotvec_green_vs_rad_blue.png"/>

-*Blue is simple radians rotation, green is the new rotation vector.
+*Blue observes simple radians rotation, green's observation incluedes the new rotation vector.
+As you can see, in the end green almost reaches 100% success while blue still hovers around 84%.
 This is just the simple case with a static defender, I expect the results to be even better when the defender is moving and the attacker might have to turn several times.*

 ## 1 The Scripts